ZKing1000/Empowerment-OS/README.md

 # Empowerment-OS
-Linux based OS with binary architecture conversation and windows app emulator built in.
+Linux and LLVM based OS with binary architecture conversation and windows app emulator built in. + android maybe ios and legacy/console.